 With the commencement of operation of Jemena’s Northern Gas Pipeline (NGP) in January 2019, Central’s gas production, development capacity and exploration potential is now linked to this lucrative east coast market.
 To take advantage of this increased market access, capacity at both the Mereenie and Palm Valley fields has been expanded and exploration activity is increasing to secure additional reserves for supply to gas consumers.

 Central is also pushing ahead towards a final investment decision on the Range Gas Project (target early 2023), a development-ready coal seam gas project located in the heart of Queensland’s prolific Surat Basin.
-Central and joint venturer, Incitec Pivot are aiming to develop this gas field to supply first gas by 2025.
+Central and joint venturer, Incitec Pivot are aiming to develop this gas field to supply gas to domestic gas customers.

 The Australian energy market is in a state of transformation from traditional coal-fired electricity generation to renewable sources.
 Natural gas provides an ideal transitional fuel, being cleaner than coal, more reliable than renewables and able to respond relatively quickly to fluctuating network supply and demand.